michellejieli/Hair-Removal-Segmentation-using-U-Net/README.md

 ### Data

-The dataset used for this project was a subset of the publicly available [2018 International Skin Imaging Collaboration data](https://challenge.isic-archive.com/data/#2018), which consists of 2596 dermoscopic images and 2594 corresponding lesion border segmentation ground truth masks.
+The dataset used for this project is a subset of the publicly available [2018 International Skin Imaging Collaboration data](https://challenge.isic-archive.com/data/#2018), which consists of 2596 dermoscopic images and 2594 corresponding lesion border segmentation ground truth masks.
 Hair segmentation masks were obtained from [Wei et al.](https://doi.org/10.1016/j.patcog.2021.107994), which contains 288 masks.

 ### Contact
 Michelle Li - michelle.li851@duke.edu or michelleli1999@berkeley.edu